Medical Laser Safety Officer Training - a Virtual Course

 - Courses

-Join AORN for a 1½-day virtual live advanced course for Medical Laser Safety Officers to ensure you have the most current information and tools to safeguard your colleagues and patients — and be successful in this important leadership role (11.5 CH/ 11.5 AEU).
+Join AORN for a 1.5-day virtual, live advanced course for Medical Laser Safety Officer training, to ensure you have the most current information and tools to safeguard your colleagues and patients - and be successful in this important leadership role.
+You'll earn a Certificate of Mastery and 11.5 CH/11.5 AEU upon completion.

 The use of medical lasers and types of laser equipment are expanding rapidly across surgical and procedural areas to improve precision and patient outcomes.
 As numbers of perioperative team members and patients exposed to lasers rise – so do the risks.